Governing documents

 Formas’ privacy policy describes how we at Formas collect, use and protect your personal data.
 You can also read about what your rights are regarding how we process your personal data.

-This policy is aimed at all persons who participate in the Research Council's activities: employees, members of Formas' Research Council, the Council for Evidence-Based Analyses and the Climate Policy Council, participants in evaluation groups and other persons who travel on assignment and at the expense of Formas.
+This policy is intended for everyone participating in the Research Council’s activities: staff, members of Formas’ Scientific Council, the Council for Evidence-Based Environmental Analysis and the Swedish Climate Policy Council, review panelists and anyone who travels as part of assignments paid for by Formas.

-A trip shall only be made if it can be justified as necessary based on the purpose of the meeting and the added value it creates for Formas.
-Travel must always be approved in advance by the responsible manager.
-All trips must be booked through Formas' travel agency and carried out as environmentally, cost and time efficiently as possible.
+A business trip should only be taken if it can be justified as necessary based on the meeting’s purpose and the added value it creates for Formas.
+International travel must always be pre-approved by the responsible manager.
+All travel is to be booked through the travel agency procured by Formas and be conducted as effectively as possible in terms of the environment, costs and time required.
+For local travel, walking, bicycling or public transport are prioritised over trips using taxis.

 Formas acknowledges that every person is unique and that all persons are equal in value and should have the same rights and opportunities.